tdodd3/mdnetworktools/README.md

 cd mdnetworktools/

 python setup.py install

+# Basic Usage
+While MDNetworkTools allows for advanced Python scripting, most users will be able to get away with using the high-level API executable found in the /bin directory.
+Upon successful installation:

+cd bin/
+chmod +x mdnetwork

+Then edit the $PATH variable in your .bashrc file.
+As an example:

+export PATH=$PATH:/home/tdodd/mdnetworktools/bin/

+Now, you can call mdnetwork executable along with a configuration file from the command line.

+mdnetwork example.cfg

+Please see the /examples directory for examples of .cfg files and advanced scripts.

 # Using CUDA
 MDNetworkTools has some features which can take advantage of a GPU.
 Currently, there are two ways to